The AT&T Issue Brief Library

 - Labor practices and human rights

 The sustainability scorecard is based on key data from the annual supplier surveys that have been conducted since 2009.
-The annual survey and scorecard represent about 80 percent of annual spend, and cover about 500 suppliers.
+The assessment and scorecard represent about 80% of annual spend, and cover about 500 suppliers.

-We engage suppliers on sustainability at multiple levels including:
+AT&T engages suppliers on sustainability at multiple levels, including:

-- Officers: We introduced quarterly officer-level supplier sustainability scorecards in 2014 that elevate visibility and motivate suppliers to improve sustainability performance.
+- Officers: We introduced officer-level supplier sustainability scorecards in 2014 that elevate visibility and motivate suppliers to improve sustainability performance.
 Scores of 80 or higher are considered good.
-We continue to work with suppliers to reach our “80 by 2017” goal.

-- Global Supply Chain: Our team of professional contract managers also engages suppliers directly to improve their sustainability performance and build capacity.
-Our contract managers receive annual sustainability training.
+- Global Supply Chain: Our team of professional sourcing managers also engages suppliers directly to improve their sustainability performance.
+Our sourcing managers receive annual sustainability training.

 - Business Units: Our business units (including real estate, fleet operations, technology operations and labs) engage our suppliers on a daily basis.
 Through these engagements, we encourage our suppliers to provide increasingly efficient and sustainable services and products.

-With the annual survey, scorecards and our direct engagement with suppliers, our suppliers continue to improve and in many cases excel in their performance.
-This is reflected by the increased average sustainability score for suppliers of 70, up from 63 percent the previous year.
-We are on track toward our “80 x 2017” goal.
+Through use of the annual assessments, scorecards and our direct engagement with suppliers, our suppliers continue to improve and in many cases excel in their performance.
+In 2016, the average sustainability score for suppliers increased to 80.3, exceeding our “80 by 2017” goal.
 We incorporate results into the overall quality scorecards used in performance reviews with strategic suppliers.
 Sustainability is part of strategic supplier assessments alongside other governance metrics including quality, financial viability, supplier diversity and business continuity.

-As reflected in our supplier sustainability principles, we take issues around human rights and labor practices in our supply chain seriously.
+As reflected in the AT&T Principles of Conduct for Suppliers, we take issues around human rights and labor practices in our supply chain seriously.

 - Global human rights and labor practice standards recognized by the supplier

-- If the supplier has a formal audit process to enforce requirements in the facilities where they and their subcontractors manufacture products and equipment
+- Whether the supplier has a formal audit process to enforce requirements in the facilities where it and its subcontractors manufacture products and equipment

 - Whether the audits are performed by an independent third party